 CAN plays a key role in the cycling network in developing and maintaining relationships with other national-level organisations whose activities impact on our goals.
-These organisations include government agencies such as NZTA and the Police, political parties and MPs, and other cycling and road user groups, such as Living Streets Aotearoa, the AA, Road Transport Forum, Bus & Coach Association.
+These organisations include government agencies such as NZTA and the Police, political parties and MPs, and other cycling and road user groups, such as Living Streets Aotearoa and the AA, as well as recreational and sporting cycling groups.

 Volunteer opportunities can include: